 - Moreover, in true Yorkshire speech, the accent is inseparable from the dialect - though not many would be willing to practise the dialect today, even if they were familiar with the phraseology.

-- 1.1(Of people) unwilling to be separated; very close: they met 18 months ago and have been inseparable ever sinceMore example sentences
+- 1.1(Of one or more people) unwilling to be separated; usually seen together: they met 18 months ago and have been inseparable ever sinceMore example sentences

 - You two were always so close, nearly inseparable at times.

 - Lin and Lydie, though they'd had a strong relationship from the beginning, grew so close they were practically inseparable.

 - By the end of our second day at Columbia Lake, my roommates and I had met our neighbours from next door, and we've been inseparable ever since.

 - 1.2 Grammar (Of a prefix) not used as a separate word or (in German) not separated from the base verb when inflected.More example sentences

 - Hence, verbs with the inseparable prefix ge- in their infinitive forms do not add an additional ge- in the past participle.